An Inside Look at How the Varroa Mite’s True Diet Was Discovered

 So, how and on what exactly do these mites feed?
 Our discovery is documented in a paper published in late January in Proceedings of the National Academy of Sciences.

 Ramsey, then a Ph.D. student of Dennis vanEngelsdorp, Ph.D., at the University of Maryland, College Park, began his inquiry with a simple question: Are Varroa mites feeding in only one spot?
 If the mites can feed anywhere on honey bees (Apis mellifera) like a tick can on a person, then they are likely feeding on a tissue available all over the bee’s body (like hemolymph).
 However, if the mites feed only in one spot, maybe they are feeding on a tissue specific to that location.
-Out of 104 observations, the mites on adult bees were only found underneath the abdominal plates of their host.
+Out of 104 observations, mites on adult bees were found feeding only underneath the abdominal plates of their host.
+In other locations mites found, such as on the thorax, no signs of feeding were detected.
 Ramsey considered that this might be their feeding site but knew he would need some help to prove it.

 Gary Bauchan, Ph.D., director of the ECMU, Ochoa, and Ramsey used liquid nitrogen to instantly freeze honey bees that had mites in the region Ramsey proposed feeding was occurring.
 The exact position of the mites on the honey bees was imaged in a low-temperature scanning electron microscope (LT-SEM).
 The frozen bees were then removed from the LT-SEM and the mites carefully detached from the bees.
 During this process, Ramsey monitored Ochoa’s exposure time to the liquid nitrogen to avoid burning himself while he removed the mites from the frozen bees—a manual process that had to be done in approximately 10 seconds.
 The bees were then returned to the LT-SEM and the location where the mite was located was imaged.